tensorflow/tensorflow/g3doc/Tutorials/Linalg/Ch-1.md

 %2 = linalg.slice %1[*, *, %0, *] : !linalg.view<?x?x?xf32>
 ```

-In this particular case, %2 slices dimension `2` of the four dimensional view
+In this particular case, %2 slices dimension `2` of the four-dimensional view
 %1.
 The returned `!linalg.view<?x?x?xf32>` indicates that the indexing is
 rank-reducing and that %0 is an `index`.